benheller/ampeater/_posts/2010-05-19-casualbusiness01.md

 And speaking of beers.
 Several half-dozen giant beers were imbibed during this session.
 We call these lovelies "GBs" at Serious Business.
 Cheap 24 oz domestic lagers are the only reasonably priced alcohol in this froufrou SoHo 'hood we call home, so GBs make up our lifeblood.
 We know a session is going well when the band so quickly accepts the flavors of our home-field brews.
 That's how we roll here, and these Shark-men fit in like they've been sleeping on our couches for months.

 So, somewhere between our ceremonial sojourn to the Serious Business rooftop for some conversation/inhalation/celebration, and multiple trips to the Lafayette Smoke Shop for more GBs, **Shark?** geared up--WAY up--and cut two sweet-ass tracks for us.
 On Side A Diamond shouts, "We got friends".
 Well dudes, you're always welcome at Serious Business.
-Travis Harrison